Flying Squirrel Removal, Control & Trapping in Virginia

 The mating season for flyers begins in February and continues through the month of March.
 After a gestation period of about 40 days, a litter of up to 7 young are born without any capabilities of their own.
 Flying squirrels will nest and nurture their young until they leave the nest (approx. 65 days or so after birth).
 They will practice hopping & gliding during the first few months of birth until they are successful.
 The young flyers are completely independent around 120 days of age.
 Flying squirrels can live up to 6 years in the wild and even longer in captivity.
 As stated above, they are primarily nocturnal as many of their predators will be active during the day.

-Typical Areas of Entry for Richmond, VA Flying Squirrels:
+Typical Home Entry Points for Virginia Flying Squirrels:

-Typical Treatment for Flying Squirrels in Richmond, VA:
+Typical Treatment Plans for Flying Squirrels in Virginia:

 Live cage trapping is NOT effective with flying squirrels, due to the fact that their bone compilation is mainly cartilage; they can easily escape from cage traps due to their size & flexibility.
 Because of this, Virginia Professional Wildlife Removal Services advises using an “exclusion” tactic to rid your home or structure of these nuisances.
 First, a thorough inspection by a Virginia Professional Wildlife Removal Services technician will be completed, area(s) of entry will be identified, and repair/sealing recommendations will be created.
 The technician will explain which areas need to be sealed & how, and these repairs/sealing with have to be made in direct conjunction with the installation of an “exclusion trap”.
 Exclusion traps are one-way doors which allow smaller wildlife (unable to be caught in a live trap) to escape an enclosed area with NO re-entry.
 In order to assure NO re-entry, ALL existing openings will need to be permanently sealed IMMEDIATELY BEFORE the one way door is installed.
 By closing off all existing entry points, and installing a fabricated exit, the flying squirrels will have one way out, with no way back inside of the structure.
 Flyers have a natural instinct to hoard food and can hoard a month or more supply easily.
 Virginia Professional Wildlife Removal Services recommends leaving the exclusion trap on the home or structure for 2 – 4+ weeks, in order to assure ALL flying squirrels have made a successful escape.
 Virginia Professional Wildlife Removal Services ALWAYS includes the removal & permanent sealing of the exclusion trap site one all flyers have exited the building.